 Variable & Function Name Length Guide - Programming Naming Conventions

 In programming, naming is one of the most important factors affecting code readability.
 Names that are too short convey no meaning; names that are too long make code verbose.
 Choosing the right length requires judgment based on scope and complexity.
 This article covers naming length guidelines and language-specific conventions.
+For foundational reading, see search gravure photo books on Amazon.
 Check your identifier lengths with Character Counter.

 Variable Name Length by Scope